petershin/liferay-learn/docs/dxp/latest/en/site-building/creating-pages/using-widget-pages/enabling-user-personalization-of-widget-pages.md

 ## Enabling Page Customizations

-To enable page customizations, follow these steps:

 1. Open the Liferay DXP Menu and go to *Site Builder* &rarr; *Pages* under your site's menu.

-1. Open the Actions menu next to the page you want to let Site members modify and select *Configure*.
+1. Open the *Actions* menu next to the page you want to let site members modify and select *Configure*.

 1. Select the *Advanced* tab at the top of the page and expand the *Customization Settings* panel.

-1. Toggle the *Customizable* option to Yes.
+1. Toggle the *Customizable* option to *Yes*.

     ![To enable page customizations, click on the Configure Page button next to the page, expand the Customization Settings area, and click on the Customizable button.](./personalizing-pages/images/01.png)